 Panshan Liaoning, China Travel Guide

-Panjin City (Xinglongtai District): The city center of Panjin.
-It includes a broader array of dining, shopping, and city amenities, including the Panjin Museum.
-Roughly THIRTY-60 minutes from the Red Beach area by car or taxi, it presents a contrast to Panshan's natural environment.
+Panjin City (Xinglongtai District): The urban core of Panjin.
+It features a broader array of dining, shopping, and city amenities, including the Panjin Museum.
+Roughly THIRTY-60 a few minutes' travel from the Red Beach area by car or taxi, it presents a contrast to Panshan's natural environment.

-Jinzhou (锦州): A historical city west of Panjin.
+Jinzhou (锦州): A historic city west of Panjin.
 About 1.5-2 hours by car or high-speed train.
 Jinzhou is known for its Liao Dynasty Pagoda and the Gaoshanzi Ancient City Site, showcasing regional history.

 Anshan (鞍山): A city east of Panjin, also about 1.5-2 hours by car or high-speed train.
 Anshan contains the Qianshan National Park, famed for its scenic mountains, temples, and monasteries.
 This offers a change of scenery with spiritual and hiking opportunities.